webida/webida-restful-api/docs/WorkspaceApi.md

 Finds workspaces with given id or parameters. if workspaceId &#x3D; &#39;*&#39;, all workspaces in server are returned.
 No empty workspace id is allowed for it&#39;s a path parameter.
-When a workspace id is not &#39;*&#39; and non-existing workspace are requested, server should send 404 error and should ignore disposable parameter.
+When workspaceId is not &#39;*&#39;, server should return empty array, not 404 Not Found error.

 ### Example
 ```javascript